tjheslin1/sunday-arcana-recruitment/doc.md

 You can use _Flash of Genius_ to direct followers to take an otherwise unthought of strategy.

-When you do so your follower, or followers, have a chance of completing their adventure in less time, without affecting their chance of success.
+When you do so your follower, or followers, have a chance of completing their adventure in less time.

+When you roll on a _Follower adventure result_ table, if the roll results in _"Adventure is delayed by..."_, you re-roll, adding your Artificer level as an adventure roll modifier.

+You cannot benefit from _Ingenious scheme_ more than once per adventure.

 ## Barbarian